What to Expect During Your Blepharoplasty Procedure

 The incisions are then used to access and remove the excess skin and fat.
 The procedure takes approximately an hour, with a 2-hour recovery time required if you underwent general anesthesia.

 Dr. Solomon often recommends laser surgery for eyelid procedures using the UltraPulse® Fractionated CO2 Laser.
 Laser treatments enhance the outcome of the blepharoplasty surgery by tightening the skin, and reducing the appearance of fine lines.
 What to Expect Post-Eyelid Surgery

 Following your eyelid surgery at either one of our Toronto or Thornhill clinics, you will need someone to pick you up to ensure your safety.
 Depending on the patient and the extent of the surgery, Dr. Solomon may use traditional or dissolvable stitches/sutures.

-If traditional stitches are used during Blepharoplasty, they will require removal by Dr. Solomon or one of his registered nurses at his Toronto or Thornhill clinic, approximately one week after the surgery is performed.
+If traditional stitches are used during blepharoplasty, they are removed by Dr. Solomon or one of his registered nurses approximately one week after your surgery.